-POLICY SWS 2.1.4: Design capacity of potable wastewater treatment facilities shall be developed based on the following:
+POLICY SWS 2.1.4: Design capacity of wastewater treatment facilities shall be developed based on the following:

-- Existing Level of Service standards as adopted by the City. - Existing and Ppermitted system capacities. - Adopted LOS standards for the wastewater facility components. - Existing Ceapacities or deficiencies of the system. - Capacities reserved for approved but unbuilt development. - Improvements to be made to the facility in the current fiscal year by any approved developments pursuant to previous development orders and the impact of such improvements on the existing capacities or deficiencies. - Improvements to be made to the facility in the current fiscal year by the City and the impact of such improvements on the existing capacities or deficiencies - Analysis of the requested sewer demand and the impacts on relevant collection pipes, pumping station, and wastewater treatment plant capacity.
+- Level of Service standards as adopted by the City. - Permitted system capacities. - Adopted LOS standards for the wastewater facility components. - Capacities or deficiencies of the system. - Capacities reserved for approved but unbuilt development. - Improvements to be made to the facility in the current fiscal year by any approved developments pursuant to previous development orders and the impact of such improvements on the existing capacities or deficiencies. - Improvements to be made to the facility in the current fiscal year by the City and the impact of such improvements on the existing capacities or deficiencies - Analysis of the requested sewer demand and the impacts on relevant collection pipes, pumping station, and wastewater treatment plant capacity.